-To talk via the radio, press and hold down the PTT switch on the front panel or operate the foot-switch.
+To talk via the radio, press and hold down the PTT button on the front panel or operate the foot-switch.
 It is not possible to talk via the headset to the phone and the radio at the same time.
-The green Tx LED lights up whenever the PTT switch is engaged.
+The green Tx LED lights up whenever PTT is engaged.